4awpawz/fusion.ssg/README.md

 [x] - Pages, Includes and Templates employ an interpolated file naming convention that describes each file's role in page composition and greatly reduces the strain of discovering the association between these assets.

-[x] - Document marker implemented from front matter.
+[x] - Document token implemented from front matter.

 [x] - Template path interpolation in page asset file names.